Career Counselling in Vancouver and Across BC

-Online career counselling for adults in Vancouver and across British Columbia.
+Online career counselling for adults in Vancouver, Squamish, and across British Columbia.

 When your work no longer feels clear or sustainable

-You may be weighing whether to stay where you are, shift roles, or make a more significant change.
-Often this happens alongside pressure to decide quickly while still needing stability, income, and continuity.
+You may be weighing whether to stay where you are, adjust your role, or make a larger change.
+At the same time, there is often pressure to decide while maintaining stability, income, and performance.

-This work provides a structured space to examine what is actually driving dissatisfaction, hesitation, or indecision, and to make choices based on understanding rather than urgency.
+This work provides a structured space to understand what is actually driving dissatisfaction or indecision and to move forward without rushing into choices you will need to live with.

-Career counselling supports decision-making that is intentional, realistic, and grounded in both your internal priorities and external realities.
+The goal is decision-making that is realistic, intentional, and grounded in your situation.

 How Career Counselling Works